BNSF Line: Kendall County extension

 There have been proposals to extend service west into Kendall County, which as of 2020 is outside the RTA's service area.
 Potential new stations would be built in Montgomery, Oswego, Yorkville, Plano, and Sandwich, Illinois.
 The Plano station would be located over 1 mile west of the CB&Q Depot currently used by Amtrak's Illinois Zephyr and Carl Sandburg trains.

 Ridership

 Between 2014 and 2019, annual ridership declined 7% from 16.7 million to 15.5 million passengers.
 Due to the COVID-19 pandemic, ridership dropped to 3,659,617 passengers in 2020.

 Rolling stock

 The BNSF Line's locomotive fleet consists of the EMD F40PH-3 and the EMD F40PHM-3.
 Until 2012, some MPI MP36PH-3S locomotives (401-405) also operated on the line; however, they were reassigned to the Milwaukee lines and the North Central Service due to operating difficulties.
-Passenger cars include coaches from Pullman (Bike Car), Budd, Morrison-Knudsen/Amerail, and Nippon Sharyo.
+Passenger cars include Gallery Cars from Pullman (Bike Car), Budd, Morrison-Knudsen/Amerail, and Nippon Sharyo.